sampsonv/github-trending/README.md

 * 【2023-10-15】[FloatTech / ZeroBot-Plugin](https://github.com/FloatTech/ZeroBot-Plugin) - 基于 ZeroBot 的 OneBot 插件
 ## C

+* 【2025-09-05】[FalkorDB / FalkorDB](https://github.com/FalkorDB/FalkorDB) - A super fast Graph Database uses GraphBLAS under the hood for its sparse adjacency matrix graph representation.
+Our goal is to provide the best Knowledge Graph for LLM (GraphRAG).
 * 【2025-09-03】[liamelui / zomdroid](https://github.com/liamelui/zomdroid) - Unofficial Project Zomboid launcher for Android
 * 【2025-09-03】[skeeto / w64devkit](https://github.com/skeeto/w64devkit) - Portable C and C++ Development Kit for x64 (and x86) Windows
 * 【2025-09-01】[nanovms / nanos](https://github.com/nanovms/nanos) - A kernel designed to run one and only one application in a virtualized environment